Penify-dev/penify-docs/docs/commit-summary-generation-cli.md

 ### JIRA Enhancement

-If you've configured JIRA integration using `penifycli config jira`, the commit command will:
+If you've configured JIRA integration using `penify config jira`, the commit command will:

 1. Detect JIRA issue references in your changes
 2. Fetch issue details from your JIRA instance